SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 or symmetries to put it more elegantly.
 Physics is nothing if not the study of the most basic elementary symmetry principles that hold within our universe.

-Newtons' Laws, electromagnetism, Einstein's gravity, quantum mechanics --- all can be written in terms of fundamental symmetry principles governing the interaction of matter and spacetime.
+Newton's Laws, electromagnetism, Einstein's gravity, quantum mechanics --- all can be written in terms of fundamental symmetry principles governing the interaction of matter and spacetime.

-Hence, and Lui Cixin knows this, for physics not to exist would mean the symmetries physicists have discovered are illusory.
+Hence, and Liu Cixin knows this, for physics not to exist would mean the symmetries physicists have discovered are illusory.

-This opens up a panoply of something like a Matrix universe, one that is programmed and at the whim of the "universal programmer".
-(Wolfram physics ya nerds! 🤣)  I cannot tell if that is where Lui Cixin takes the story, but he has opened up a wide field for the plot.
+This opens up a panoply of something like a *Matrix* universe, one that is programmed and at the whim of the "universal programmer".
+(Wolfram physics ya nerds! 🤣)  I cannot tell if that is where Liu Cixin takes the story, but he has opened up a wide field for the plot.
 A nice master-stroke.
 Probably not Chinese state propaganda.
 Just sayin'.